 With the change of seasons, you might start thinking ahead to how to prep your home for cold weather and winter.
 Get a head start (while the weather is nice and you have time now) with our fall maintenance checklist for home chores.

 I’ll admit that I don’t do all of these every year.
-Do what you can, and catch the rest next time.
+It’s easy to become overwhelmed with home improvement projects to do.

 Do the outdoor tasks first.
 You can do the indoor tasks even after the weather turns bad.